 The Ahnu Montara III's weigh in at 1.75 pounds, or 1 pound 12 ounces.
 This places them in the middle of the pack regarding weight.
 We found that in testing, they felt very light on our feet, even lighter than the Columbia Newton Ridge Plus, which have the same weight on the scale.
 Through testing so many models, we have found that the way a boot carries its weight can affect how heavy they feel on your feet.
 The Salomon X Ultra Mid 3 GTX provides tons more support than both of these boots and weighs only 1.3 ounces more.

 Boulder hopping, loose gravel, and granite slabs were the perfect testing grounds for the new Vibram soles on the Ahnu Montara III.
 The Vibram MegaGrip outsoles are an upgrade from the already sticky Vibram soles that the Montara II's had.
-The HOKA ONE ONE Tor Ultra's also have Vibram MegaGrip, and it shows in their ability to hold traction on granite slabs and boulders.
+The La Sportiva Nucleo's also have Vibram soles and kept us upright on granite slabs in the High Sierra.
 The award-winning Solomon X Ultra Mid 3 GTX also have sticky soles with impressive traction, but they use Contragrip rubber instead of Vibram MegaGrip.

 The toe is a little upturned, making these boots difficult to scramble in since they lack precision.
 The Vibram rubber is sticky, though, which is great on dry rock.